 |

-White pine being attacked by white pine blister
+A native white pine growing in northern Minnesota being attacked by white pine blister

 rust